zacholbur/IS-477-Group-Project/README.md

 ## Reproducing
 ### Location of Relevant Items
-**Results Reproduction:** In the workflow directory, there is a notebook titled “reproducing.ipynb”.
+**Results Reproduction:** In the workflow directory, there is a notebook titled automated reproducing.
 To reproduce our results, users should navigate to that notebook.
 This notebook is sufficient for reproducing our results.
 The notebook interacts with the following items.

 **Scripts:** The scripts folder contains all of the python scripts called during our automated reproduction of our workflow.